jon-brandy/hackthebox/Categories/Sherlocks/TickTock/README.md

 </p>

 ## STEPS:
-1. In this case, we're tasked to investigate a malicious TeamViewer connection through the logs given.
+1. In this case, we're tasked to investigate a malicious remote access connection through the logs given.
 2. Based from the scenario and the questions, we can conclude that a new employee gets a call from the attacker to allow them remote access to her PC.
 After they get a TeamViewer connection, they also launch a C2 agent.

 > ARTIFACTS GIVEN